databendlabs/openraft/CONTRIBUTING.md

 Check out the `.travis.yml` file to get an idea on how to run tests and the like.

-### rustfmt & clippy
+### clippy
-Haven't added these yet, but I am definitely planning on doing so.
+Haven't added clippy integration yet, but I am definitely planning on doing so.
+Don't run rustfmt ...

 ### the guide
 The guide for this project is built using [mdBook](https://rust-lang-nursery.github.io/mdBook/index.html).
 Review their guide for more details on how to work with mdBook.
 Here are a few of the pertinents: